mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 Running MATLAB inside a docker container can be challenging if you're building it on your own.
 Fortunatly, we've done most of the work for you.
 This set of tutorials will walk you through the steps to downloading, running and even building your own MATLAB containers.

+## Docker Components

+There are two primary components to docker, the Docker Engine and Docker Client.
+The Engine is a background process that manages the containers.
+The client is the command line tool used to build and run containers.
+Once installed you don't generally need to worry about the engine.
+You'll interact with docker using the client.

+## Install Docker

+To follow these tutorials you'll need docker installed on your machine.
+Head over to docker.com to [download and install](https://www.docker.com/products/docker-desktop) docker for your platform (Windows, Mac or Linux).
+Once you're set up join me below to learn how to run MATLAB in containers.

 ## Lessons
 [Running a MATLAB Container](#runmatlab)